LiskArchive/lisk-legacy-docs/user-guide/administration/source/admin-source.md

 ## Command Line Options

-There are plenty of options available that you can use to override configuration on runtime while starting the lisk.
+There are plenty of options available that you can use to override configuration on runtime while starting Lisk Core.

 ```
 node app.js -p [port] -a [address] -c [config-path] -n [network]